peterfroehlich/Longboard-RC-system/README.md

 ####v2:
 - Current and battery voltage get transmitted to Remote
-- Display speed as a function of voltage and Motor KV
 - temperature monitoring
 - Voltage monitoring of Remote lipo
+- Display all these infos on Remote

 ####Later:
+- Display speed as a function of voltage and Motor KV
 - Changeable maximum speed (to allow my niece to ride =)
 - Change ESC settings via Board controller
 - Show overload quotient (Voltbased speed vs measured wheel/motor rotation)